ECSTeam/pcf-connect/README.md

 `pcf` is a command line utility used to easily switch between PCF environments.

-This script developed and tested on Mac OS X.
+This script should function on both Mac OS X and Linux environments.

 # Prerequisites